9.9 Overall Score

 Ticket types vary by event type and venue.
 Many people want to hold a physical ticket when they attend an event, even if there is a digital download or e-ticket option.

 In most cases, paper tickets bought through a ticket sales company are mailed directly to the buyer.
-Ticket sales occasionally require pick-up at the venue or box office prior to the event.
+Ticket sales occasionally require pick-up at the venue or ticket office prior to the event.

 Keep in mind that paper tickets can get lost.
 When a ticket is sent to your email or as a text message, it’s not going anywhere.

-Nearly all companies charge service fees, processing fees, shipping fees, and other fees for their services.
+Nearly all companies charge service fees, processing fees, and shipping fees.
 If a ticket company says it doesn’t charge fees, look a little closer and compare prices with comparable tickets from other sellers.
 It’s possible that the price of the ticket itself has been hiked up to compensate for the lack of fees.

 After covering transaction and shipping costs, service fees go towards business operations of the ticket companies.
 After all, ticket companies give mutually beneficial value to the buyer and seller by providing a platform for the sale.

-Many ticket sales providers give individual sellers the opportunity to advertise and sell their tickets more effectively than traditional methods like physical bulletin boards and word of mouth.
+Many ticket sales providers give ticket holders the opportunity to advertise and sell their tickets more effectively than traditional methods like KSLⓇ Classifieds or FacebookⓇ Marketplace.

 As the liaison between buyer and seller, the ticket company facilitates connecting interested parties.
 Ticket companies vary in their respective methods, policies, and fees throughout this process.
 In almost every case, the company will take a set percentage of the sale, so consider that as you set your selling price.

 Most ticket websites automatically generate popular events near you using the location information from the computer or mobile device you are using.
-You can also search for events with filters such as location (zip code or city), date range, venue and/or event type (athletics, theatre, concert, etc.).
+Search events with filters such as location (zip code or city), date range, venue and/or event type (athletics, theatre, concert, etc.).
+Also look at your local venue's events calendar to see what is happening near you.

 Ticket scalping is reselling tickets from licensed sellers and selling them for a price determined by the person (or company) now possessing the tickets.
 Most states do not have laws against scalping, which can be done on-site at an event or online.